Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_madscientist_spawn_weight               1       // The weight assigned to spawning the mad scientist ttt_shadow_spawn_weight                     1       // The weight assigned to spawning the shadow ttt_arsonist_spawn_weight                   1       // The weight assigned to spawning the arsonist ttt_spy_spawn_weight                        1       // The weight assigned to spawning the spy ttt_hivemind_spawn_weight                   1       // The weight assigned to spawning the hive mind ttt_guesser_spawn_weight                    1       // The weight assigned to spawning the guesser ttt_quartermaster_spawn_weight              1       // The weight assigned to spawning the quartermaster
+ttt_madscientist_spawn_weight               1       // The weight assigned to spawning the mad scientist ttt_shadow_spawn_weight                     1       // The weight assigned to spawning the shadow ttt_arsonist_spawn_weight                   1       // The weight assigned to spawning the arsonist ttt_hivemind_spawn_weight                   1       // The weight assigned to spawning the hive mind

 // (Note: Each role is limited to one player per round.)